-- 1. The e-RIs should provide an AAAI system - 2.
-The e-RIs AAAI system should enable the e-VRE to securely access their resources - 3.
-The security of the resources provided by the e-RIs must be handled at e-RIs level.
-It means, for instance, that data storage and backup is handled by e-RIs, and that their access should be regulated by the e-RI.
-Of course both e-VRE and e-RIs should be in a trusted domain where the e-RIs trusts all users / connections from the e-VRE.
-In addition, secure data transmission (e.g. through encryption, is a shared responsibility of the e-RIs and the e-VRE. - 4.
-The AAAI system provided by e-RIs should be standard and interoperable with the e-VRE - 5.
+- 1. The e-RIs should provide an AAAI system. - 2.
+The e-RIs AAAI systems should enable the e-VRE to securely access their resources. - 3.
+The security of the resources provided by each e-RI must be handled at the e-RI level.
+It means, for instance, that data storage and backup is handled by e-RIs, and that access to them should be regulated by the e-RI.
+Of course both e-VRE and e-RIs should be in a trusted domain where the e-RIs trust all users / connections from the e-VRE.
+In addition, secure data transmission (e.g. through encryption) is a shared responsibility of the e-RIs and the e-VRE. - 4.
+The AAAI systems provided by e-RIs should be standard and interoperable with the e-VRE. - 5.
 The different types of authorization should be somehow homogenised at e-RI level.
-It means that a limited number of authorization "groups" at e-VRE level should fit to all e-RIs
+It means that a limited number of authorization "groups" at e-VRE level should fit to all e-RIs.